 Final report by the Rail Industry Decarbonisation Task Force

-On 22 July 2019, the Rail Industry Decarbonisation Task Force and RSSB published its final report for the Rail Minister.
+On 22 July 2019, the Rail Industry Decarbonisation Task Force and RSSB published its final report for the Rail Minister - preview below.

 This recommends that the industry and government work together on a national strategy so that rail can play a major role in contributing to the UK economy becoming net carbon zero by 2050.